Karemelshimi/Customers-Personality-Analysis-SQL/README.md

 - This query show the spending of the customers and their income based on their age group.
 The highest Total spending by customers was on Wine, but for customers in their 20s was on Meat.
-Second highest total spending was on Meat by every age group except customers in their 20s was on Wine.
+The second highest total spending was on Meat by every age group except customers in their 20s was on Wine.
-Third highest total spending was on Gold by every age group except customers in their 80s was on fish and customers in their 20s was on sweets.
+The third highest total spending was on Gold by every age group except customers in their 80s on fish and customers in their 20s on sweets.
-Fourth highest total spending was on fish by every age group except customers in their 80s was on fruits.
+The fourth highest total spending was on fish by every age group except customers in their 80s was on fruits.
-Fifth highest total spending had major differences in spending among the age group: customers in their 40s, 50s, 70s, and 80s spended on sweets, customers in their 30s, 60s spended on fruits, customers in their 20s spended on gold.
+Fifth highest total spending had major differences in spending among the age groups: customers in their 40s, 50s, 70s, and 80s spended on sweets, customers in their 30s, 60s spended on fruits, customers in their 20s spended on gold.
-The least spending by age groups was like that: 20s, 40s, 50, and 70s on  fruits, 30s and 60s sweets, 80s on gold.
+The least spending by age groups was like that: 20s, 40s, 50s, and 70s on  fruits, 30s and 60s sweets, and 80s on gold.

 ```SQL
 SELECT age_group,